Clinical Leadership Collaborative for Diversity in Nursing (CLCDN)

 On this website you will find information about who is eligible and how to apply to the CLCDN.
 In addition, you will read about why this initiative is needed, CLCDN activities and some of the experiences of our graduates and mentors.
 You will also meet CLCDN liaisons who facilitate program implementation in each of the participating Partners hospitals.

-(While funding for the CLCDN is entirely dependant upon Partners HealthCare’s budget, it has been continually funded since 2007.)
+(While funding for the CLCDN is entirely dependent upon Partners HealthCare’s budget, it has been continually funded since 2007.)